stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 * 20% improving how work gets done
 * 30% managing a team of 5 people offshore

 Assuming the 5x offshore team members are each effective to a net 75% (adjusting for admin, learning, development and internal events) we have now increased the overall capacity of that 25 year old to 425%.
+Pause for a moment, think about that.

 I also ask them to dial back to 100%, rather than work 120%, and to invest more personal time into fitness, recreation, learning and family.

 Not only that, our 25 year olds are now on a fast track to professional development, rapidly learning new skills on managing people, x-border cultural differences and how to “work on the business” not just in it.
 That's incredible development at such a young age.